syncfusion-content/maui-docs/MAUI/Masked-Entry/Migration.md

 # Migrating from Xamarin SfMaskedEdit to .NET MAUI SfMaskedEntry

-To migrate easier from `Xamarin SfMaskedEdit` to `.NET MAUI SfMaskedEntry,` most of the APIs were kept from Xamarin SfMaskedEdit in MAUI SfMaskedEntry.
-However, to maintain the consistency of API naming in MAUI SfMaskedEntry, we renamed some of the APIs.
-The APIs changed in MAUI SfMaskedEntry from Xamarin SfMaskedEdit are detailed as follows:
+To migrate easier from the `Xamarin SfMaskedEdit` to `.NET MAUI SfMaskedEntry`, most of the APIs are kept from the Xamarin SfMaskedEdit in MAUI SfMaskedEntry.
+However, to maintain the consistency of API naming in MAUI SfMaskedEntry, rename some of the APIs.
+The APIs changed in MAUI SfMaskedEntry from Xamarin SfMaskedEdit are detailed as follows.

 ## Namespaces